How to Find Your Identity as a Stay-at-Home Mom

-Is there something you were passionate about before you had children?
+Is there something you were passionate about before you became a parent?
 Or maybe something new has caught your interest since then, or maybe you’d like to try your hand at something you’ve never done before.
 Whatever it is, do it.

-Because doing something you love will help materialize the shape of who you are or who you once were, before motherhood.
+Because doing something that motivates you will help materialize the shape of who you are or who you once were, before motherhood.
 She’s still in there, you just need to bring her back.

 My kids were young when I picked up writing again and trying to write with toddlers just doesn’t work well.
 So, I stayed up when they went to bed and lost myself in my worlds.
 Staying up late became a sacred time for me.
-It was the release I needed from my own reality and gave me the confidence in myself to return to it.
+It was the release I needed from my rather hectic reality and gave me the confidence to return to it.

-Maybe you can get up before the kids and spend time doing what you love in the quiet of the early morning hours.
+Maybe you can get up before the kids and spend time in the quiet of the early morning hours focusing on what you enjoy doing.
 I am not a morning person so this does not apply to me. 🙂

 Or ask your husband for an hour or two to yourself every day or every week.
-If you have a friend who has kids, maybe you can swap babysitting services so you and your friend can take turns working on projects.
+Or see if any fellow moms would be willing to swap babysitting services.

-There are ways to make time for your passion, it might take work or getting creative but you owe it to yourself to try.
+There are ways to make time for your passion, it might take work or for you to get creative but you owe it to yourself to try.